BlogWorkoutsPilates

 What Is Wall Pilates?

-Wall Pilates is a pilates workout that is done using a wall for support and balance.
-Those who practice wall pilates will perform a series of movements and exercises using the wall as a prop to enhance body alignment, deepen stretches, and engage specific muscle groups [1].
+Wall Pilates is a bodyweight workout that uses many exercises found in mat Pilates and utilizes a wall for support and balance.
+In this practice, participants perform a series of movements and exercises with the wall serving as a support.

 How Is It Different From Traditional Pilates?